 Over the last several decades, research and anecdotal experiences have accumulated an impressive evidential case that the development of mindfulness has positive benefits for the individual’s mental, physical, and spiritual life.
-Mindfulness appears to be beneficial both for healthy people and for people suffering from a myriad of illnesses.
-It appears to be beneficial across ages, from children to the elderly.
+Mindfulness appears to be beneficial both for healthy people and for people suffering from a myriad of mental and physical illnesses.
+It appears to be beneficial across ages, from children, to adolescents, to the elderly.
 And it appears to be beneficial across genders, personalities, race, and ethnicity.
 The breadth and depth of benefits is unprecedented.
 There is no other treatment or practice that has been shown to come anyway near the range of mindfulness’ positive benefits.
-With impacts so great it is important to know how to optimize the development of mindfulness.
-But it is unclear exactly what kind and how much of training is essential to producing maximum benefits.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are a also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Gawande, R., Pine, E., Griswold, T., Creedon, T., Vallejo, Z., Rosenbaum, E., Lozada, A., & Schuman-Olivier, Z. (2019).
 Insurance-Reimbursable Mindfulness for Safety-Net Primary Care Patients: A Pilot Randomized Controlled Trial.
 Mindfulness, 10(9), 1744–1759. https://doi.org/10.1007/s12671-019-01116-8